Debiased Inference for Dynamic Nonlinear Panels with Multi-dimensional Heterogeneities: Empirical Analysis

-To study the labor supply decisions of single mothers, we compile a data set using waves $21-30$ of the Panel Study of Income Dynamics (PSID), which span the years of 1987 to 1996.
-The data set consists exclusively of single mothers, whom we define as unmarried female household heads with at least one child.
-Our dependent variable is labor force participation status, which we define as whether the individual has worked nonzero hours during the interview year.
-Our set of explanatory variables includes the number of children, which is our main treatment variable of interest, alongside age dummies.
-Following \citet{dj2015}, we restrict our sample to individuals between the age of 18 and 60 whose LFP status changed at least once during the sample period.
-The final sample consists of $N=98$ individuals whose labor supply status are continuously observed over a period of $T=9$ years from 1988 to 1996.
-See the Appendix \ref{Appendix.Empirical} for more details.
-On average, 28 percent of these individuals switched in and out of the labor force in each year (Figure \ref{Empirical.Figure.lfpct}$-$\ref{Empirical.Figure.lfpflow}).
-Table \ref{Empirical.Table.DS} gives the summary statistics.
+To study the labor supply decisions of single mothers, we compile a dataset from waves 20--30 of the Panel Study of Income Dynamics (PSID), which span the period of 1987 to 1997.
+Our sample includes only single mothers, defined as unmarried female household heads with at least one child.
+The dependent variable is labor force participation status, defined as whether the individual worked any hours during the interview year.
+Our main explanatory variable is the number of children under 18 in the household.
+Following \citet{dj2015}, we focus on the \textit{informative sample} of individuals aged 18--60 whose current and lagged LFP status each changed at least once during the period.
+This restriction ensures within-individual variation in both variables, which is necessary for identification of the dynamic model.
+After applying this criterion, the estimation sample comprises $N=86$ single mothers observed for $T=10$ consecutive years (1987--1996), with lagged participation status measured from 1986 to 1995.
+Further details on data construction are provided in Section \ref{sec:APP} of the supplementary appendix.
+On average, 28 percent of these individuals switched into or out of the labor force in a given year (Figure \ref{fig:lfpct}--\ref{fig:lfpflow}).
+Table \ref{tab:DS} reports the summary statistics.

-Let $Y_{it}\in\{0,1\}$ indicate the labor force participation status of individual $i$ in time $t$.
-Let $U_{it}$ denote her number of children, and let $X_{it}$ be the set of age dummies.
-We estimate the following two probit regressions:
+Let $Y_{it}\in\{0,1\}$ denote the labor-force-participation status of single mother $i$ in year $t$, and let $X_{it}$ denote her number of children.
+To assess the impact of fertility on labor supply, we estimate the following dynamic probit models:

-where $1\{\cdot\}$ is an indicator function, $\varepsilon_{it}\sim \mathcal{N}\left( 0,1\right) $ and $\sum_{i}\alpha_{i}=\sum_{t}\gamma_{t} =0$.
-In model (\ref{Emprirical.Equation1}), we focus on estimating the average treatment effect of the number of children on mother\textquoteright s labor supply while controlling for unobserved heterogeneity through the inclusion of two-way fixed effects in the intercept.
-In model (\ref{Emprirical.Equation2}), we focus on estimating the heterogeneity in the elasticity of labor supply with respect to the number of children.
-This is accomplished by incorporating two-way fixed effects into the slope coefficient.\footnote{We only include $\alpha_{i}$ and $\gamma_{t}$ on the slope coefficient because our method currently works for scalar fixed effects.}